cseanburns/research-notebook/source/_posts/2013-10-28-reading-robert-k-merton-evaluation-in-science.markdown

 In essence, journals have an incentive to protect their brand (their imprimatur), so any calculation of impact should include a hit to that value (a cost).
 The cost should be "heavy," of course, but not game-able.
-This is very unsophisticated first line of thought, but something along these lines should provide a greater incentive to maintain scientific rigor.
+This is a very unsophisticated first line of thought, but something along these lines should provide a greater incentive to maintain scientific rigor.